* This is the Consumer Version. *

 Treatment includes bronchodilators and inhaled corticosteroids.

 Although asthma can develop at any age, it most commonly begins in childhood, particularly in the first 5 years of life.
 Some children continue to have asthma into the adult years.
 In other children, asthma resolves.
-Sometimes, children who doctors thought had asthma actually had another disorder that caused similar symptoms (see Wheezing in Infants and Young Children).
+Sometimes, children who doctors thought had asthma actually had another disorder that caused similar symptoms (see page Wheezing in Infants and Young Children).

 Asthma has become much more common in recent decades.
 Doctors are not sure why this is so, but there are theories.
 More than 8.5% of children in the United States have been diagnosed with asthma, which is over a 100% increase in recent decades.
 The rate soars to 25% to 40% among some populations of urban children.
 Asthma is the leading cause of hospitalization for children and is the number one chronic condition causing elementary school absenteeism.